yasharth291/COVID-19-TRACKER/README.md

 ## COVID-19 DATA ANALYSIS FOR EDUCATION PURP0SES
 ### PROBLEMS SELECTED:

-1. Identity the countries as <span style="color:red">HIGH RISK TRAVEL</span> destination countries for Internship or Project work for next two years.
+1. Identity the countries as <span style="color:red">some **HIGH RISK TRAVEL** text</span> destination countries for Internship or Project work for next two years.
 Draw a trend graph of death growing rate for that country .
 The graph may change as the data set is dynamic.
 Collect the death growing rate (fatality or mortality).